Leo Lentelli: History

 Returning to New York City, he began teaching at the Art Students League.
 He also taught at the Cooper Union and became an academician of the National Academy of Design.
 Lentelli gained fame through his The Savior with Sixteen Angels for the reredos at the Cathedral of St. John the Divine in New York, as well as his public sculpture for the Panama-Pacific Exposition in San Francisco.
 Among his important works are an equestrian statue of Robert E. Lee in Charlottesville, Virginia (collaboration with Henry Shrady), and a 1932 monument to Cardinal Gibbons located north of Meridian Hill Park in Washington, D.C.
 A benignity is achieved in the latter, its decorative element accented in the carved chair and graceful folds of the cassock.
-During the New Deal Lentelli created four statues for the Post Office in Oyster Bay, Long Island, dated 1937: a terracotta bust of Theodore Roosevelt, two terracotta panels and ornamentation at the base of the flagpole.
-During the same period, he also created sculpture for the post office of North East, Pennsylvania.
+During the New Deal, Lentelli created four statues for the Post Office in Oyster Bay, Long Island, dated 1937: a terracotta bust of Theodore Roosevelt, two terracotta panels and ornamentation at the base of the flagpole.
+In the same period, he also created sculpture for the post office of North East, Pennsylvania.
 His statue of Apollo and a musical muse, located in a lunette of Steinway Hall on 57th Street in New York City, was covered when the building was sold, but is again on display.
 Other ornamental figures include Bagnante, a Diana, and Leda.
 In addition to figures, Lentelli sculpted panels and bas-reliefs for many distinguished buildings.
-He ornamented a frieze on the Free Academy building at Corning, New York with a panel of children's figures.
+He ornamented a frieze on the Free Academy building at Corning, New York, with a panel of children's figures.
 Lentelli's bas-reliefs on the International Building at Rockefeller Center are considered among his most important works.

-Among Leo Lentelli's marks of recognition are the 1922 Medal of Honor of the Architectural League of New York and Gold Medal at the National Academy of Design exhibition in 1927.
+Among Leo Lentelli's marks of recognition are the 1922 Medal of Honor of the Architectural League of New York and gold medal at the National Academy of Design exhibition in 1927.
 He was a fellow of the National Sculpture Society, an associate member of the National Academy of Design and a member of the Architectural League of New York.
-In 1955 Lentelli retired to Italy and died on December 31, 1961, in Rome.
+In 1955, Lentelli retired to Italy and died on December 31, 1961, in Rome.

+The Charlottesville Robert E Lee statue was removed in 2021 in the aftermath of riots before being melted down in 2023.